 Where can you get a mortgage?

 You can choose to approach a bank or building society directly for your loan.
 Alternatively, you could use the services of a mortgage broker or independent financial adviser (IFA) who will compare the various available mortgage products.
-Brokers and advisers may be able to offer you products which are not available via a direct approach to a lender.
+Brokers and advisers may be able to offer you products that are not available via a direct approach to a lender.
 You should be aware that some brokers will compare all of the available mortgages whilst others only work with a certain number of lenders.

 Your broker or IFA may make a charge for their services but must advise you of this from the outset.